 Placing temporary and contract workers was a clear money-maker for the industry.
 Turnover for the temporary market has been at its highest since 2002.
 This is unsurprising considering the fact that 4% of the UK’s workforce are in fact temporary workers.

 Whilst the permanent market saw a larger rise in volume than the temporary market, it actually had less increase in revenue – only 2.2% in fact.
 Research shows that recruiters feel like this is down to a lack of suitable candidates.
 Many believe that there were too few candidates with the appropriate level of experience and even skill for the positions available.
-This lack of suitable candidates could in fact prove to be good news for recruiters as it is possible hiring organisations will pay more for a recruitment consultant to find them the appropriate person for the position.
+This lack of suitable candidates could in fact prove to be good news for recruiters as it is possible hiring organisations will pay more for a human resource outsourcing service to find them the appropriate person for the position.

 The sectors seeing the most staff placed include accounting & finance, secretarial/ clerical, computing/ IT and Professional/ managerial.
-Recruitment consultants saw themselves place many employees into technical positions during the 2013/13 period.
+Recruitment consultants saw themselves trying to learn how to recruit new employees into technical positions during the 2013/13 period.
 Temporary positions filled also belonged to many of the same categories however industrial/ blue collar placements had the highest volumes.
-Check out the infographic from de Poel for more statistics.
+Some companies will also assist new current employees in moving from one location to another by hiring moving helpers.